AdCritter Ad Policies

 - Ads and landing pages that leverage fear, sensitive political or cultural topics, tragic events, or salacious content to promote commercial products or offers.

-- Ads that use race baiting, bigotry or similarly offensive techniques to promote products or services.
+- Ads that use race-baiting, bigotry or similarly offensive techniques to promote products or services.

-- Viscerally impactful images such as close up images of medical conditions or unattractive conditions the product is meant to treat, blood, body parts, or bodily fluids.
+- Viscerally impactful images such as close up images of medical conditions or unattractive conditions the product is meant to treat, blood, body parts or bodily fluids.

 - Vulgar or offensive words or phrases.

-Advertising that is associated with extreme user irritation including but not limited to Ad Feedback or other negative user feedback may be removed from AdCritter platforms without notice, regardless of compliance with other policies in this document, and/or prior feedback or approval from AdCritter.
+Advertising that is associated with extreme user irritation, including but not limited to Ad Feedback or other negative user feedback, may be removed from AdCritter platforms without notice, regardless of compliance with other policies in this document, and/or prior feedback or approval from AdCritter.
 Questions as to whether an advertisement is acceptable should be referred to the AdCritter Ad Policy team.

 Advertising that provides comparative price information on identical products is acceptable.
-These ads cannot refer to uses or to the safety or effectiveness of the competitive product or make other representations about the competitive product, other than those permitted by the FDA reminder advertising regulations.
+These ads cannot refer to uses or to the safety or effectiveness of the competitive product or make other representations about the competitive product, other than those permitted by FDA advertising regulations.
 Comparative claims other than price comparisons are not acceptable.